How to decide when you can't decide

 Everything you need to know about stress and its management

-However, excessive pressure or demands can quickly become overwhelming and, experiencing such situations for too long will have a negative impact on our mental and physical health.
+However, excessive pressure or demands can quickly become overwhelming and, experiencing such situations for too long will have a negative impact on both our mental and physical health.

 In short, no amount of stress is good for us.